LouisAnhTran/llm_proxy_access_gen_ai_app/README.md

 # For Linux terminal
 curl --location 'http://localhost:8000/get_sample_questions'
 ```
-- You will see a list of all sample questions for the models.
+- You will see a list of all sample questions for asking the models.
 You can simply select a question by its corresponding number, eliminating the need to type out the entire question
 ```
 {
   "response": [